-Grand River Academy believes that any student can thrive in the right environment, and we strive to create a campus that encourages students to find learning strategies that work for them and connect with course material in a meaningful way.
-We have a number of ways to boost student motivation and help young men overcome motivation problems with school.
+Grand River Academy that any student can thrive in the right environment, and we strive to create a campus that encourages students to find learning strategies that work for them and connect with course material in a meaningful way.
+We have numerous ways of motivating students who are underachieving and need assistance to overcome academic motivation concerns at our all-boys boarding school.

-- High Classroom Expectations – From a student’s first day in class at Grand River, it is very clear what a teacher expects from students in terms of behavior and performance.
+From the first day in class at Grand River Academy, it is very clear what a teacher expects from each young man in terms of behavior and performance.
 In turn, students see themselves as more capable of handling assignments, encouraging them to work hard on projects and classwork.

 We know the process of finding the right school for your son can be intimidating.
 However, at GRA, we let process move at the pace you choose.
 You've made the first step, now's your time to ask a lot of questions.